 To finish the circuit, take the 1,800 meter/5,905.5 foot descent from Passo dei Salati to Alagna Valsesia.
 Even if you do it once, it’s so worth it.
 Just make sure you leave enough time for the return trip, or know the bus-schedules!
 It’s a long way back to Champ from here.
 And once you return, you’ll no doubt need a cold drink to reflect on the day.
 Kondor Après-Ski Bar is right at the bottom of the lift and is a brilliant spot.
 Or you can check out Lo Sayoc for some alfresco libations.
 The town is replete with cool little wine and beer bars and authentic Italian restaurants, so you can really just take your pick.
 Champoluc isn’t home to any pumping terraces with live DJs, but it’s a serene and cozy spot to go with friends or family and forget about the world for a bit.
 And to us, that sounds like a pretty nice way to spend a week!

-We couldn’t include all our favorites on this list, but we tried our hardest!
+We couldn’t include all our favorite ski areas on this list, but we tried our hardest!
 If you’re not sold on any of the ones above – or you want to explore more of what Italy offers – check out some honorable mentions that nearly made the list.

 These include Val di Sole (Sol Valley), La Thuile, Latemar, Skiarena Klausberg, and Alpe di Siusi (Seiser Alm).
 These are well worth checking out and have so much going for them.
 So get Googling and get ready for pizza, après, and a truly unforgettable trip!